 Tether is built for healthcare from the ground up.
 Every architectural decision, from database design to API structure, is made with patient data protection as the primary constraint.

-All protected health information (PHI) is encrypted at rest using AES-256 and in transit using TLS 1.3.
-Database fields containing patient data use column-level encryption with keys managed through a dedicated key management service.
+All protected health information (PHI) is encrypted at rest using AES-256 and in transit using TLS 1.2+.
+Row-level security (RLS) policies ensure complete practice-level data isolation at the database layer.

 Each practice's data is logically isolated using row-level security (RLS) policies enforced at the database level.
 No practice can access, query, or view another practice's patient data under any circumstance.